Sergeant Major's Row

-The Sergeant Major's Row are heritage-listed former terrace houses and now shops and offices located in a row at 33-41 George Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Sergeant Major's Row are heritage-listed former terrace houses and now shops and offices.
+They are located in a row at 33–41 George Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
 The row was built in 1881.
 It is also known as Sergeant Majors Row (terrace) and Major's.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 This property is part of the land originally granted to Robert Campbell senior by Crown grant under the hand of Sir Richard Bourke, formerly Governor of the Colony in 1834.
 Robert Campbell's will gave to each of his sons and daughters one sixth of his property.

 In 1848, a Deed of Partition was registered giving Arthur Jeffreys (Campbell's son-in-law) and George Campbell the task of selling parcels of property.
 In 1851, Jeffreys conveyed the allotments 1, 2, and 3 of Campbell's subdivision to Thomas Fisher.
-Two years later Fisher, without investing capital into the property, conveyed the site to Alfred Mitchell who in 1855 sold the land to Francis Mitchell.
+Two years later, Fisher without investing capital into the property, conveyed the site to Alfred Mitchell who in 1855 sold the land to Francis Mitchell.
 In 1878 the property still remained undeveloped.
 On 25 September 1878, Mitchell transferred the land to Edward Stanley Ebsworth.

 Ebsworth commenced erection of five houses to this site in c.
 1880 and by December 1881 the Sydney Council noted that five houses were built upon the property.
 In 1881, the two story, seven roomed dwellings were described as being constructed of brick walls with roofs clad in "iron".
 In 1882, tenants were Joseph O'Connor, Frank Cook and Mary Ann Kendall.
 The remaining houses were empty.
 Ebsworth mortgaged the property to the Australian Mutual Provident Society in 1884.
 In September 1888 the mortgage was discharged and Ebsworth conveyed the dwellings to the Sydney Real Estate Bank Limited (SREB).
 In April the following year the SREB mortgaged the five dwellings to Charles Edward Pitcher and Edward Lewin Samuel.
 In 1892, Pitcher and Samuel transferred the mortgage to the Perpetual Trustee Company Ltd.

 In December 1900 the Observatory Hill Resumption Act was gazetted and the Perpetual Trustee Company Ltd. released the property to the King and the Minister for Public Works in May 1903.
 In 1910 the Central City Mission used No. 41 George Street.